Douglas Young (judge): Political career

 He was Liberal candidate for the Hendon division of Middlesex at the 1922 General Election.

 He was Liberal candidate for the Southend division of Essex at the 1923 and 1924 General Elections.
 Southend was a safe Unionist seat which Young nearly gained in 1923;

 In 1924, a difficult election for the Liberal party, Southend returned to being a safe Unionist seat;

 He did not contest the Southend by-election in 1927 and instead was Liberal candidate for the 1928 Linlithgowshire by-election.
 This was a Labour/Unionist marginal that no Liberal had fought in 1924.
 The party had finished a distant third in 1923, so the seat was not promising.
 He came third as expected but did poll the highest Liberal vote since 1910;

 He did not stand for parliament again.

 Legal career

-Young was a Judge of the High Court, Allahabad between 1929–34 and Chief Justice of the High Court of Judicature, Lahore between 1934–43.
+Young was a judge of the Allahabad High Court between 1929–34 and Chief Justice of the High Court of Judicature, Lahore between 1934–43.
 At Lahore, he founded the College of Physical Education and Scouting.

 During and after the Second World War, Young was Controller of Military Government Courts (President, Military Government General Court) of the Allied Commission for Austria (British Element), between December 1944 and January 1948.